animatedmax/spring-data-geode/src/main/markdown/index.md

 However, suppose you want to customize the serialization of `Passwords` only on `User` objects.
-To do so, you can register the custom `PdxSerializer` for the `User` type by specifying the fully qualified name of the `Class’s` field or property, as the following example shows:
+To do so, you can register the custom `PdxSerializer` for the `User` type by specifying the fully qualified name of the `Class's` field or property, as the following example shows:

 </div>